Stephen King: ‘The Lawnmower Man’ Gets A Groundbreaking Made-For-VR TV Series

 — PowisVR (@PowisNow) November 2, 2016

-“Invisible” just came out several months ago and is the first full VR TV show ever released, but The Lawnmower Man will be among the first handful.
+Invisible just came out several months ago and is the first full VR TV show ever released, but The Lawnmower Man will be among the first handful.

 Hopefully it will be better than the 1992 attempt, but, either way, it seems inevitable that it will be a groundbreaking project that Stephen King will be glad to be associated with.

-[Featured image by Steven O. Vicigor/iStock]
+[Featured Image by Steven O. Vicigor/iStock]